ainur699/face_data_augmentation/README.md

 ```

 ### Demo
-Generate geometric augmentations of face images from folder.You can add paths to facial landmarks or masks to apply the same transformations on them.
+Generate geometric augmentations of face images from folder.
+You can add paths to facial landmarks or masks to apply the same transformations on them.
 Run the following command from the terminal.

 ```